 A frequent theme in stakeholder engagements was the uncertainty of the permitting process for planning special events.
 In particular, one stakeholder attested that permits are only released 72 hours prior to an event, which creates financial anxiety and uncertainty around not knowing whether a permit will be issued or not; this delay is especially problematic when event organizers have obligations for equipment rentals, deposits and other contracts which need to finalized well in advance of the event date.
 At the same time, City Special Events staff believe based on their own peer city review that New Orleans is one of the most permissive cities in the United States for special events.
 Permitting staff also note that incomplete applications are common.
-To make the special event permit system a more palatable system, operators proposed an ideal permit issuance of 120 days before the event is to be held in order to align the permitting process more closely with the business operations of live music event production.
-However, raising the ability of permitting staff to be more proactive in working with applicants would likely require increased staffing levels.
+To make the special event permit system a more palatable system, operators proposed an ideal permit issuance of 120 days before the event is to be held in order to align the permitting the ability of permitting staff to be more proactive in working with applicants would likely require increased staffing levels.